 Making positive changes in your organization is about more than fancy methodologies and technology — it’s about the people: both your employees and your customers.
-BPI began implementing continuous improvement initiatives to boost customer service in 2021 – learn from BPI’s key takeaways on instilling trust among your team, putting your customers first, and making continuous improvements.
+Since 2021, BPI has been applying continuous improvement practices to enhance customer service.
+Discover how BPI’s continuous improvement benefits lumberyards through their key takeaways on building trust with your team, prioritizing customer needs, and fostering ongoing enhancements.

 BPI recognized that there were outdated internal processes that needed updating.
 Close examination of systems revealed outdated practices that had to be revamped if BPI was going to continue meeting customer needs.
 Following an internal review, more dynamic and fluid processes were introduced, fostering continuous improvement for BPI.
 In time, these shifts, not without challenge, created positive change for the company.
-Below, learn more about the steps BPI took, and the complications they overcame, to bring better service to their customers.
+Learn how BPI’s continuous improvement benefits lumberyards by exploring the steps BPI took and the complications they overcame to bring better service to their customers.

 When BPI began its journey toward process improvement, the company first acknowledged that every branch had different operating procedures, and a need for standardization.
 In many cases, BPI relied solely on employee knowledge to carry out day-to-day operations.
 While it’s true that team members must understand the ins and outs of their systems to be successful, knowledge alone is not scalable, especially when the organization has more than one location.
 Because of this, BPI aimed to make business operations consistent throughout the organization.

-How BPI Improved Their Primary and Support Processes
+How BPI’s Continuous Improvement Benefits Lumberyards Through Enhanced Primary and Support Processes

 BPI decided that to optimally improve their processes, they would need to invest heavily in their employees.
 With internal systems differing from location to location, employee buy-in was necessary to shift operations to a one size fits all model that could be replicated between locations.

-Once BPI gained employees’ trust and willingness to change, the company shifted its focus toward how system improvements could benefit their customers.
+Once BPI gained employees’ trust and willingness to change, the company shifted its focus toward how BPI’s continuous improvement benefits lumberyards.
 The company understood that delivering value to their customers through operational excellence would require a clear, customer-centric purpose.

 Purpose and Value Mapping